Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Problem formulation and existing Methods

-Within the framework of deep learning for inverse problems, existing research primarily leverages the spatial structure of image signals for tasks like image reconstruction \cite{dong2015image, kulkarni2016reconnet, ongie2020deep}, whereas our work deals with one-dimensional spectral signals, presenting a different set of challenges and considerations.
-Therefore, a specialized method is required to tackle the domain shift encountered in the spectroscopy field.
+While deep learning approaches have become commonly used for spectral reconstruction problems, few studies tackle such domain shift issues directly.
+A recent work\cite{UCLA_paper} successfully reconstructed spectra with up to 14 peaks using a model trained on spectra with up to 8 peaks under the blind testing conditions, the training and test data are still drawn from similar conditions and distributions.
+Therefore, a specialized method is required to tackle the domain shift issue in solving the spectral reconstruction problem.
 We now introduce the proposed \textit{Sim2Real} framework in the following.